Glossary

 Inline Math

 A formula embedded within a line of text.
-Displays formulas without breaking the flow of writing.
+Written by enclosing with $.

 LaTeX Notation